DC and Marvel

 Bad 676 2239

-❓ Check the online help of prop.table
+❓ Check the online help of prop.table.
+What does

-argument margin
+argument margin works?

 # The expression on the left of `%>%` is the first argument of `prop.table`